SRUSHTI2493/Terraform_Snowflake_Lab/README.md

 #  :snowflake: Database Change Management with Terraform and GitHub
+In my previous role, I worked on automating Snowflake database change management using Terraform and GitHub Actions.
+The aim was to remove manual database setup and ensure consistent, version-controlled deployments.
+I wrote Terraform code to create Snowflake databases and schemas and used Terraform Cloud for remote state management and secure credential storage.
+I also built a GitHub Actions CI/CD pipeline that validates and applies changes automatically whenever code is pushed.
+This helped improve deployment reliability, reduce manual errors, and made changes easy to track and roll back
 ##  Prerequisites
 This quickstart assumes that you have a basic working knowledge of Git repositories.